ibm-js/delite/docs/setup.md

 bower install delite
 ```

 Both commands will install delite and its dependencies in a `bower_components` directory.
+You might want to
+additionally use the `--production` in order to avoid installing dependencies only needed by tests or for debugging.

 Using the source form is as simple as requiring the needed AMD modules using RequireJS: